Hyle33ies/CSC1004-Java-Chatroom/README.md

 Initially, I provided a narrower interface, but later added features like FileExtension, fileName, and userList, which honestly shouldn't be part of a "Message" class.
 I took a shortcut here to avoid using inheritance and polymorphism, which isn't the best OOP practice.
 I might update this in the future if possible.

-The User class is self-explainatory.
+The User class is self-explanatory.
 It stores the information of each user.

 UserConnection is an underlying structure that stores both User and network settings.
 The current version of this class isn't the initial design either.
 Due to an unknown error (at least to me), I can only access the outputStream by wrapping it in an object when transmitted because if I try to connect the user by IP and port, it simply fails.
 This might also be improved in the future.